 are shown in red, secondary sites are shown in green.

 We are currently developing a computational methodology to accurately measure the association rate constants of small ligands to both the active (red in Figure 1) and secondary (green in Figure 1) binding sites.
 This methodology models the diffusional character of the association pathway using Brownian dynamics (BD) and the local, van der Waal contact search with classical molecular dynamics (MD) simulations.
 As shown in Figure 2, we are currently attempting to implement this multi-scale method by switching from the approximate BD to the more detailed MD at a proximal elliptical surface.
-Once the methodology is refined, we hope to deepen our understanding into the binding pathway of small molecules to this important infulenza drug target.
+The qualitative application of this methodology has allowed us to computationally predict the pathways of various ligands binding to neuraminidases from a variety of sources.

 Figure 2.
 Top (left panel) and side (right panel) view of a neuraminidase monomer.
 The elliptical surface to switch between BD and MD is shown as partially